pawatsethaput/OpenBank/OAuth-1.0-Server.md

 # Step 3 : Converting the request token to an access token

-To convert the request token into a usable access token, the application must make a request to the POST oauth/token endpoint, containing the oauth_verifier value obtained in step 2.
+To convert the request token into a usable access token, the application must make a:
+_POST **BASE-URL**/oauth/token_ request containing the oauth_verifier value obtained in step 2.
 The request token is also passed as oauth_token parameter  of the **header**.

 **Note :** The oauth_callback_url parameter is not necessary any more.